 View group photos of UUCM members by decade of joining.

 Ours is an energetic and dynamic liberal religious congregation.
 We promote spiritual and intellectual growth for all who join us, regardless of age, race, gender, sexual orientation, or religious belief.
 Diversity and acceptance are values we strive to embody.
-We work both in community and individually to further our spiritual evolution.
 Our hearts are open to all who wish to join us.
+Plan your visit.

 Text and photos copyrighted by UUCM members